Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Introduction

-\aa{To put this result into perspective, we then discuss the limit where the number of parameters is large, and compare the lazy training regime to the alternative mean-field regime.
-In particular we show that, upon some technical assumptions, in the mean-field case, all the stationary points of the \abbr{TD} dynamics are global minimizers, \ie the model perfectly approximates the desired value function.
-This result provides evidence that models in the mean-field regime benefit of a far stronger approximating power.
-We argue that such approximating power, however, comes at the expense of a highly nonlinear behavior, preventing at the present stage to obtain stability and convergence guarantees in this setting.}
+\item To put the result in 1. into perspective, we compare the lazy training regime to the alternative mean-field regime.
+In particular we show that \aa{under} some technical assumptions, in the mean-field case all the stationary points of the \abbr{TD} dynamics are global minimizers, \ie the model perfectly approximates the desired value function.
+This result provides evidence that models in the mean-field regime benefit of a far stronger approximating power. \end{enumerate} \paragraph{Organization of the paper} The paper is organized as follows: In \sref{s:notation} we introduce the framework of Markov reward processes and the \abbr{TD} learning algorithm, discussing the approximations made throughout the paper and introducing the lazy training regime.
+In \sref{s:over-parametrized} we discuss the convergence properties of the lazy training regime in the over-parametrized setting.
+In \sref{s:under-parametrized} extend the convergence results in the lazy setting to the under-parametrized case, and we compare this regime with the mean-field regime.
+We give some numerical examples in \sref{s:numerical} and discuss our results in \sref{s:conclusion}.
+Technical proof are deferred to the appendix.